 If some areas are prone to moss growth, perhaps due to lack of sunlight, then applying a moss killing fungicide is recommended as it will soak into the blocks and the sand between the joints.
 The same applies to weed-killing chemicals, should there be any plant life growing.

 Obviously, a thorough jet wash will remove any moss, mould and plant life above ground, but to prevent anything between the joints from growing through, a weedkiller/moss treatment should be applied.

-These chemicals are very cheap to buy, especially if purchased in bulk as most professionals do.
-Expect the chemicals needed to cover standard driveway to cost no more than £20.
-They are much cheaper than the sealants used.
+These chemicals are cheap to buy, especially if purchased in bulk as most professionals do.
+Expect the chemicals needed to cover a standard driveway to cost no more than £20.

 We prefer Resiblock as their products are of excellent quality they have two versions that cover most types of blocks: